vbaconnet-ledger/developer-portal/_docs/nano-app/functional-requirements.md

 To implement this requirement it is recommended to have a setting menu with the possibility to enable/disable contract data.

-You can find implementation example inside Ethereum, Solana or Elrond code base( link to GitHub repo to be added)
+You can find implementation example inside [Ethereum](https://github.com/LedgerHQ/app-ethereum), [Solana](https://github.com/LedgerHQ/app-solana) or [Elrond](https://github.com/LedgerHQ/app-elrond) code base.

 ## Wallet requirements